-There are places that somehow simply belong to Frankfurt - even if you only know them from driving past.
-The luxury hotel "Hessischer Hof" is one such place.
-It is not necessarily the rather inconspicuous façade, but the good reputation that distinguishes this hotel, which belongs to the group of companies "Prinz von Hessen".
-The 121 rooms and suites were in great demand, especially among trade fair visitors, and the adjoining "Jimmy's Bar" was a popular meeting place, especially after long days at the fair.
-This has now come to an end.
+There are places that somehow just belong to Frankfurt - even if you only know them from driving by.
+The luxury Hessischer Hof hotel is one such place.
+It is not necessarily the rather inconspicuous facade, but the good reputation that distinguishes this hotel, which belongs to the Prinz von Hessen group of companies.
+Especially among trade fair guests, the 121 rooms and suites were extremely sought after and the adjoining Jimmy's Bar was a popular meeting place, especially after long trade fair days.
+This is now over.